international school foraminifera:

 Course Description

-The 15th Edition of the International School on Foraminifera – “Advanced course on foraminiferal biostratigraphy” is designed as an advanced and specific training on foraminiferal biostratigraphy and to provide an overview of the taxonomy, and geological history of benthic and planktonic foraminifera.
-This intensive course is intended for students and academic/industrial staff interested in biostratigraphy using foraminifera.
-The aim is to provide an in-depth knowledge on the study of foraminiferal evolution, distribution and biostratigraphy.
-We review the current classification schemes of the foraminifera and review their usefulness for practical biostratigraphical and paleoecological applications.
-We will use case studies from petroleum basins and ODP sites to investigate the geological history of the group with practical sessions.
-The entire course consists of approximately 40 hours of lectures and 40 hours of practical work. .
-To register please send an email to isf@tmsoc.org .
+The 16th Course on Foraminifera is designed to provide an overview of the Taxonomy, Ecology, Biodiversity, and Geological History of Benthic and Planktonic Foraminifera.
+This intensive course is intended for students interested in Micropalaeontology, Palaeoceanography, Palaeoecology, Climate History, Biology, and Environmental applications.
+The aim is to provide a primer on the study of foraminifera and examples of how foraminifera can be used as (paleo)environmental and (paleo)oceanographical proxies.
+We review the current classification schemes of the foraminifera, discuss their ecology and life history, review their usefulness for biostratigraphical applications, and use case studies to investigate the geological history of the group with lab and practical sessions.
+The entire course consists of approximately 60 hours of lectures and 60 hours of practical work.

 Requirements

-The course is primarily intended for young researchers at the PhD or MSc stages of their careers and industrial staff working with Foraminifera, Micropaleontology, Paleoceanography, Paleoecology.
+The course is primarily intended for young researchers at the PhD or MSc stages of their careers and industrial staff working with Foraminifera, Meiofauna, Micropaleontology, Paleoceanography, Paleoecology, Climate History.
 Applicants will primarily be selected on the basis of the relevance of the course for their current work.
-Because the course is oversubscribed, places on the course are reserved in the order of payments received.
-Please register early in order to reserve your place..

 Code of Conduct